IBOR Transition Overview

 Impact of CDOR Transition

-Transition activities may have an adverse impact on the effectiveness of derivatives trades that are used as cashflow hedges.
-If the timing of the fallback trigger in each product differs, this could result in the derivative no longer being an effective hedge for the underlying loan.
+The transition from CDOR may have adversely impacted the effectiveness of derivatives trades that are used as cashflow hedges.
+Where the timing of the fallback trigger in each product differed, this may have resulted in the derivative no longer being an effective hedge for the underlying loan.

-There is an expectation that Canadian banks will move away from the BA lending model upon CDOR’s cessation.
-CARR’s recommended fallback language for lending products provides the administrative agent with the option to terminate BA funding once CDOR ceases to exist but does not include amendments that are required to replace the BA lending model with a CORRA lending model.
+Canadian banks have moved away from the BA lending model since CDOR’s cessation.
+CARR’s recommended fallback language for lending products provides the administrative agent with the option to terminate BA funding following CDOR cessation but does not include amendments that are required to replace the BA lending model with a CORRA lending model.

 CFIF have published a paper on the impact of CDOR cessation on Bankers’ Acceptance market which can be found here.